ziyinlox-purple/Non-tech_To_Tech/ZKP-PLONK/articles/plonk-en/Permutation.md

 > \prod_{{i \in [n]}} \frac{(\gamma - p_i)}{(\gamma - q_i)} = 1
 > $$

-> This approach leverages the inherent properties of products to reduce the verification to a single equation.
+> This approach leverages the inherent properties of products to reduce the verification to a single product.

 Now that we understand how to prove **Multiset Equality**, the next step is to construct the **Permutation Argument**.
 This will allow us to implement the **Copy Constraints** required by the Plonk protocol.